Pennsylvania’s state parks are known for their amazing natural beauty. However, many of these parks are also home to amazing historical sites.

 Buchanan’s Birthplace State Park

-The only president born in Pennsylvania, James Buchanan, was born on the Pennsylvania frontier near Mercersburg.
+The first president born in Pennsylvania, James Buchanan, was born on the Pennsylvania frontier near Mercersburg.
 Today, this piece of land in Franklin County has been designated Buchanan’s Birthplace State Park.

 While his place of birth is no longer there, a stone pyramid marks the site where it once stood.
 Surrounding the marker, signs tell about Buchanan’s life and political career.